Richard Ellis (mayor): Background

 At Halifax Parish Church on 24 December 1845, when still working as a joiner, Ellis married Mary Jane Bates (1822 – 5 August 1897), daughter of James Bates, a wool sorter of Halifax.
 They had no children.

 The England Census 1841–1891 describes to some extent the arc of Ellis' business career.
 In 1851, the Census finds Richard Ellis junior as a lodger in London, where he was exhibiting his Harrogate mineral waters display cabinet at the Great Exhibition.
 At that time he was a master cabinetmaker employing 15 men, and was lodging with a contingent of Yorkshire artists, including Thomas Holroyd.
 By 1861, Ellis and his wife were living in York Place, Harrogate, and Ellis was describing himself as a joiner and cabinetmaker, and a master employing 33 men and boys.
 In 1871, Richard and Mary Jane Ellis were living in Southfield House, South Station Parade.
 At the age of 50, Ellis was describing himself as a retired contractor.
 In 1881, the couple were still at Southfield House, and Ellis was describing himself as a magistrate.
 The 1891 Census finds the couple at Southfield House, where Mary Jane has a companion and nurse, and Ellis is still practising as a West Riding magistrate at the age of 70 years.

-In spite of what the Census tells us, Ellis built and lived in Wetherby House, 9 Queen's Parade, Harrogate, facing the east end of Victoria Avenue, for many years, possibly concurrently with Southfield House for some of the time.
+In spite of what the Census states, Ellis built and lived in Wetherby House, 9 Queen's Parade, Harrogate, facing the east end of Victoria Avenue, for many years, possibly concurrently with Southfield House for some of the time.
 Southfield house, which Ellis built for himself on the corner of Station Parade and York Place, was demolished, and was replaced with a modern office block, which retains the house name.
 Wetherby House now displays a brown plaque dedicated to him by Harrogate Civic Society.